We welcome applications from the United States of America

 Enhance your writing through both text-based writing experiments and workshops focusing on your own writing

-Explore the professional dimensions of creative writing, such as reading or performing your work, publishing and marketing
+Explore the professional dimensions of Creative Writing, such as performing your work, editing, publishing, and marketing

 Be inspired by our rich programme of literary events on campus, online, and in the city’s historic Castle Quarter

-You’ll pick from a wide range of modules and spend half your time on creative writing.
-You’ll explore traditional forms such as the short story, the novel, poetry, or theatre, as well as non-traditional forms such as digital media, life-writing, fantasy, rom-com, place-writing, and writing for young adults.
+In your own writing you will be able to explore traditional forms such as the short story, the novel, poetry, or scriptwriting, as well as non-traditional forms such as digital media, game writing, screenwriting, fantasy, and writing for young adults.

 Your year abroad